bjnmercer/bjnmercer.github.io/_posts/2017-12-09-bgc-qbasic-draw-command.md

 The basic idea behind `nextCoord` is to take a previous tuple of pixel coordinates, and calculate the next coordinates relative to the previous, depending on the DU case.
 This is accomplished using a match expression.
 At the same time, another match expression is used to determine if it is a Blind move.
 You can read more about [Match expressions at the excellent F# for Fun and Profit site](https://fsharpforfunandprofit.com/posts/match-expression/).

-Now I could have made this functional external (i.e. not nested), but FSI allows you to work directly with it by selecting code block and evaluating it in Interactive.
-It's worth mentioning that this function is specifically designed to work with `List.scan` function, which I will get to later on in this article.
+Now I could have made this function external (i.e. not nested), but FSI allows you to work directly with it by selecting code block and evaluating it in Interactive.
+It's worth mentioning that this function is specifically designed to work with the `List.scan` function, which I will get to later on in this article.

 Here is an example of this function in action.
 If the previous co-ordinates was 10x,10y and we want to move by E5 -- Diagonally Up and Right -- then we should see 10x+5,10y-5